 - Exhibits a capacity to explain and apply the relationship between faith and reason through courses in both theology and philosophy.

-- Gives evidence, through written work and online class discussion, that the student possesses the fundamental reading, writing, and critical reflection skills required for academic work in liberal arts, particularly at CDU.
+- Gives evidence through written work and online class discussion that students possess the fundamental reading, writing, and critical reflection skills required for lower baccalaureate academic work in liberal arts, particularly at CDU.

 |Course Number||Course Title||Credits|